 Keep in mind that if you’re planning to visit Florence in winter (particularly in December), you’re likely going to want to budget time for winter activities like visiting Christmas markets or ice skating along with the other things to do in this beautiful city.

 The nearest airport to Florence is Peretola, which sits around 4km away from the city.
 Buses operate from the airport into the city, but the easiest transfer option is the tram.
 Tickets to Santa Maria Novella can be purchased for as little as €1.50.

 Pisa Airport is another arrival option too.
-This is one of the largest airports in Northern Italy and caters for both international and domestic flights.
+This is one of the largest airports in Italy and caters for both international and domestic flights.
 To hop on over to Florence, take a bus from Pisa airport to Pisa Centrale station and then a train to the central station in Florence.
 You’ll be in Florence in a few hours.

 Florence is also easily connected by both bus and train to many other Italian cities, including Venice, Rome, Genoa, Turin and Milan among countless others.
 It’s also possible to head to La Spezia to visit Cinque Terre direct from Florence.
 You can check schedules here.

 The best way to make the most of your 3 days in Florence is by using your feet.
 Florence is a highly walkable city, you can walk from one side of the city to the other in around 30 minutes.
 Make sure to take some good walking shoes, and you’ll be able to stare up at the churches, cathedrals, piazzas and columns along the way without your feet aching.

 If your feet get weary, make use of Florence’s public transport network.
 While it isn’t as extensive as other Italian hotspots, buses and trams operate throughout the city.
 Public transport is cheap too.
 Single tickets cost €1.50.